-A question that’s asked by every client in a streamlined compliance filing is: “will I get audited?”
+A question that’s commonly asked by prospective clients in a streamlined compliance filing is: “will I get audited?”
 This article will hopefully shed some light.

 Here’s what the IRS says: